 Director of Youth Development

-Scales oversees all of the Revolution Academy teams, including day-to-day management of the Revolution's Under-18, Under-16 and Under-14 teams.
-The U18s and U16s are now in their seventh season playing in the U.S. Soccer Development Academy, while the Under-14 team is in its third season after being added ahead of the 2012-13 season.
+Scales oversees all of the Revolution Academy teams, including day-to-day management of the Revolution's Under-19, Under-17, Under-15, and Under-14 teams.
+The U-19s and U-17s are entering their first season playing in the newly-formed MLS Academy League and their 12th season overall.
+The Under-15 team is in its third season, being added prior to the start of the 2017-18 season, the Under-14 team is in its eighth season after being added ahead of the 2012-13 season.

-Scales oversees the academy staff, and creates and implements the youth teams' coaching curriculum, development philosophy and training methods.
-In his position as Director of Youth Development, Scales coordinates with the first team technical staff on which Academy players are selected to train with the first team or play with the team’s PDL affiliate, the Real Boston Rams.
+Scales manages the Academy staff and creates and oversees the youth teams' coaching curriculum, development philosophy and training methods.
+In his position as Director of Youth Development, Scales coordinates with the Revolution’s first team technical staff on which Academy players are selected to train with the first team.

 Scales originally joined the Revolution’s youth program in a part-time capacity as the head coach with the Under-16 program in the summer of 2009.
 He was promoted to Director of Youth Development in November 2010.

 Prior to joining the Revolution, he served as UMass-Lowell’s head coach for men’s soccer.
 A product of Medway, Mass., Scales arrived at UMass-Lowell from Cornell University, where he spent 15 years: four years as an assistant coach (1994-98), followed by a successful 11-year run as head coach (1998-2008).
 In 2001, Scales was a finalist for national coach of the year honors after leading the Big Red to a No. 22 ranking in the polls and winning the New York region's coach of the year.